BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-25-gourmet-service-objects.md

 ### Flavour #1: Fail loudly

 Most services I write are not supposed to fail.
-They do not return anything (meaningful) but they raise an exception if something goes wrong.
+They do not return anything (meaningful) but they raise an exception when something goes wrong.
 Those services are likely to use methods that fail loudly such as `Hash#fetch`, `create!`, `save!`, `find_by_name!` etc.

-### Flavour #2: Return created active record model
+### Flavour #2: Return a persisted ActiveRecord model

-Those are the services which create records.
-The caller has to check if model is persisted and it has access to errors.
+The caller can check if an AR instance is persisted and then has access to it's errors.

 {% highlight ruby %}
 def create
-  attributes = params.fetch(:invite).
+  attributes = params.fetch(:invite).merge(creator: current_user)
-    merge(creator: current_user)
   @invite    = CreateInvite.call(attributes)

   if @invite.persisted?
     redirect_to @invite
   else